ouenal/ouenal.github.io/_pages/about.md

 <p style='text-align: justify;'>
-I am currently employed as a Computer Vision and Machine Learning Research Scientist in the Computer Vision Lab at Huawei Technologies, Zurich.
+I am currently employed as a Computer Vision and Machine Learning Research Scientist in the Computer Vision Lab at Huawei, Zurich.
 I work on developing memory- and computationally-efficient image restoration models for the next-generation smartphones and cloud services. <br/>